Pixel-Open/kirby-customizable-layout/README.md

   color5: "#color5"
 ```

-Moreover, you need to adjust the color panel in `tailwind.config.js` according to the color you have set.

 ## Precisions

 The plugin is still in construction, you may experience errors or graphic problems in your frontend